peterchinman/personal-website/public/assets/articles/strictly.md

 ### Vowel Hex Graph

 The vowels used in the CMU Pronouncing Dictionary can be arranged into a hexagonal grid, as if that was how they were always meant to be arranged.[^5] It is a perfect abstraction, whose beauty seems to be evidence of its truth.
-Distance could be measure by counting how many hexagonal tiles you would have to move to get from one vowel to another.
+Distance could thus be measured by means of counting the number of tiles borders one would have to cross to get from one vowel to another.
 Life would be lovely and everything would make perfect sense.
 Until, that is, one remembered the diphthong problem.

 [^5]: The idea appeared to me in a dream.